harrywuhust2022/Online-Multi-user-sharing-Database/README.md

 # Online-Multi-user-sharing-Database
+Qiming Wu, Yuyi Yin and Desheng Wang
-The project is supervised by Prof.Desheng Wang, Huazhong University of Science and Technology
+* The project is supervised by Prof.Desheng Wang, Huazhong University of Science and Technology
+* The implementation of Online-Multi-user-sharing-Database
+* Prof.Desheng Wang is currently the Professor of School of Electronic Information and Communications, Huazhong University of Science and Technology